 Except, what is the right thing?

-When it comes to ethics in accounting, answering that question can be tough.
-There is no definitive solution for how to resolve all ethical conundrums.
-Nonetheless, here’s a quick guide — think of it as an ethical GPS — to help you navigate some of the most common ethical dilemmas.
+When it comes to ethics in accounting, answering that question can be tough, as there are no definitive solutions.
+Nonetheless, here’s a quick guide — think of it as an ethical GPS — to help you navigate three of the most common dilemmas.

 In the end, only you can figure out the best road to take, but to help steer you, consider consulting the ethical codes developed by professional organizations.
 You don’t have to be a member to benefit from the advice.
 Check out these terrific resources: